Chisanan232/PyMock-Server/docs/configure-references/mocked-apis/template/load.md

 ### ``order``

 It accepts a list type value.
 It could adjust the loading order.
-In **_PyMock-API_** realm, it has 3 ways to load configuration:
+In **_PyMock-Server_** realm, it has 3 ways to load configuration:

 * ``apis``